Information for Supervisors About the Furlough and Pay Reduction Program

 - The end dates for the periods are the last pay period for the calendar and fiscal years.

-- Employees who have not scheduled their period 1 furlough hours before December 7, 2020, will have the hours scheduled by their department to be taken by December 20, 2020.
+- Employees who did not schedule their Period 1 furlough hours before December 7, 2020, will have the hours scheduled by their department to be taken by December 20, 2020.

-Q; Can employees give more?
-Take more furlough hours than assigned?
+Q; Can employees take more furlough hours than assigned?
+Can employees give more to support others?

-Q: Do furlough hours impact an FMLA leave?
+Q: Do furlough hours affect an FMLA leave?

 A: No. Annual leave, personal, or sick time may not be used to offset furlough time.